FluidSynth/fluidsynth/CONTRIBUTING.md

 Patches should be created with `git format-patch`, so in every case you should be familiar with the basics of git.

-We'll try comment on our changes within three business days (and typically, one business day).
-We may suggest changes, improvements or alternatives.

 Some things that will increase the chance that your pull request or patch is accepted:

-* Except for bug fixing, give a reasoning / motivation for any changes or proposals you make.
+* Give a reasoning / motivation for any changes or proposals you make.
 * Follow our style guide.
 * Keep your commits "atomic".
 * Write a meaningful commit messages.